xtuml/buildmt/doc/howtos/HOWTO_setup_build_server.md

     * Assure that the file permissions are 660 and that the ownership is "jenkins:build"
     * This file can be found [here](https://drive.google.com/drive/u/1/folders/0B698ZDpSSasPei1FQk9QU3NrenM)
-7. Download the Jenkins CLI Java application
-    * Download the jar file to the `/build/buildmt` directory:
-      `sudo -u jenkins wget http://localhost:8080/jnlpJars/jenkins-cli.jar -O /build/buildmt/jenkins-cli.jar`
-      _Note: This download requires that the Jenkins service is running on the local machine.
-If the command fails, try restarting Jenkins with `/etc/init.d/jenkins restart`_.
-8. Add other user accounts to the machine (optional)
+7. Add other user accounts to the machine (optional)
     * A script `add-user.sh` is included in this repository to streamline this process
     * Install user data and ssh keys.
 The easiest way to do this is to zip up